Really, what are your Super Powers?

-The end of our activity was to share our newly discovered Super Powers with each other.
-These abilities are deeply rooted into who we are as people and they are often traits we demonstrate in every aspect of our lives.
+The end of our activity was to share our newly discovered Super Powers.
+These abilities are deeply rooted in who we are as people and they are often traits we demonstrate in every aspect of our lives.

 - Humor — The ability to inject humor into any type of situation and leverage it as a positive force to help people cope, connect, or become motivated.

-- Courage — The ability to rise up and challenge oneself to face anything head-on, regardless of it’s difficulty or their preparedness.
+- Courage — The ability to rise and challenge oneself to face anything head-on, regardless of its difficulty or their preparedness.

 - Structure — The ability to see a situation full of chaos and give it purpose, direction, and clarity for themselves and others.

 - And my Super Power, Emotion — The ability to leverage my emotion and instill it within others to inspire, motivate, and to create a movement.